 - Allow customers to create an account during checkout

-Hit the Save Changes button once you have configured the settings.
+Hit Save Changes once you have configured these settings.

-Finally, this is the most crucial part, if you missout, the users will not automatically be redirected to the course page.
+Finally, this is the most crucial step which, if missed out, will cause the users to not be automatically redirected to the course page.

-Navigate to the Products (tab) of the WooCommerce settings page.
-Find “Add to cart behaviour” among the features.
-Now, you need to enable “Redirect to the cart page after successful addition”.
-Make sure to uncheck “Enable AJAX add to cart buttons on archives”.
+From this section, enable the “Redirect to the cart page after successful addition” option and make sure to uncheck the “Enable AJAX add to cart buttons on archives”.

-If the entire process does not run smoothly, that can possibly mean one of the following things:
+If the process does not run smoothly, that can possibly mean one of the following things:

-- You did not select WooCommerce form the Monetization tab of Tutor LMS settings
+- You did not select WooCommerce as the eCommerce Engine from the Tutor LMS Monetization Settings.

-- You forgot to checkmark “Allow customers to place orders without an account” from the WooCommerce Accounts & Privacy settings
+- You forgot to enable “Allow customers to place orders without an account” from the WooCommerce Accounts & Privacy Settings.